 Charging an electric vehicle outside of one’s home is costly, therefore the market is restricted to homeowners.
 It’s immersive Poland is attempting to embrace e-mobility as a means of escaping the middle-income trap and moving up the global value chain.

-Izera Inc. is a leading mobiliser of the various explorer oriented electric vehicle manufacturer requirements in the market.
-According to the WLTP method, 400 kilometres can be covered on a single charge.
-Both domestic energy wall chargers and fast charging points can be used to charge the new Polish Izera automobiles.
+Isere Inc. is a leading mobiliser of the various explorer oriented electric vehicle manufacturer requirements in the market.
+According to the WLTP method, 400 kilometers can be covered on a single charge.
+Both domestic energy wall chargers and fast charging points can be used to charge the new Polish Isere automobiles.

 © Copyright 2017-2023.
 Mobility Foresights.
 All Rights Reserved.